 - SSASs fall under the same tax regime as other registered schemes and offer the same advantageous tax breaks.

 - Employer contributions are unlimited and deductible against corporation tax.

-- SSASs can hold up to 5% of the sponsoring employer's shares.
+- SSASs can hold up to 5% of their assets in the sponsoring employer's shares.

-- A SSAS can lend money to the employer provided the loan does not exceed 50% of the net value of the scheme's assets.
+- An SSAS can lend money to the employer provided the loan does not exceed 50% of the net value of the scheme's assets.

 - SSASs can borrow to invest or to pay a member's benefits.
 But borrowings must not exceed 50% of the scheme's assets.